Xorcerer/pyxp/README.md

 # pyxp
-Python library for construct arithmetic expression (including function calls), which can be serialize to/deserialize from json.
+Python library for construct arithmetic expression (including function calls), which can be serialized to/deserialized from json.

 # Cases
 * *DUST 514* of *CCP*, on PlayStation, used for formula updating.